| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 often misled by) their passions -- both for the mountains and for

-… (Mawer) writes with patience and great physical precision,
+one other… … (Mawer) writes with patience and great physical precision,

 investing every scene with a cinematic abundance of sights and sounds,